brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Mod Compatibility
 ------
 - `UsePriorityInlining` breaks vanilla Minecraft in the current release.
-You can roll back to 22.1.0, or wait until Oracle (or Mojang?) fixes the issue.
+You can roll back to GraalVM 22.1.0 (which I recommend), or wait until Oracle (or Mojang?) fixes the issue.

 - `VectorizeSIMD` turns villagers and some passive mobs invisible when running shaders through Iris or Occulus.
 You can try re-enabling it if you don't run Iris.